 More information about the Volunteer Bridge program can be found on the Volunteer Bridge Program website.

 All Volunteer Bridge students are strongly encouraged to live on campus in the Bridge LLC.
-Students are encouraged to apply to the Volunteer Bridge LLC as soon as possible, as space is limited and on a first-come, first-served basis.

 Volunteer Bridge students are eligible to participate in all aspects of UT student life except: